Aegisub/aegisite/source/docs/3.1/Spell_Checker.html.md

 when your comments are mostly things like karaoke scripts or the original script which you're translating to a new language.

+Ignore UPPERCASE words
+: Skip over words written in all caps.
+Useful if your subtitles have a sea of made-up acronyms and you don't feel like spending the time adding them all to the dictionary.

 Replace
 : Replaces the found misspelled word with the chosen replacement.
 Note that the list box can be double-clicked to do this as well.